 - New Jersey

 A COVID-19 Update from Destination Residences Hawaii

-On August 23, Hawaii’s Governor Ige asked travelers to curtail travel to Hawaii, but did not issue any new travel restrictions or mandates.
+On October 19, Hawaii’s Governor Ige declared, "It is now safe for fully vaccinated residents and visitors to resume non-essential travel to and within the State of Hawaii".
 Access to local restaurants, tour activities, boat excursions, beach activities, and other joys of Hawaii continue to remain unchanged.
-At this time, Puunoa Beach Estates is still welcoming guests with Aloha.
+Puunoa Beach Estates has and continues to welcome guests with Aloha.
 Guests vacationing with us have the added advantage of being able to stay in private vacation residences with fully equipped kitchens and plenty of room to relax and reconnect.
 Our rentals have been prepared for your arrival with enhanced, industry-setting safety and cleanliness protocols.
-With that said, we understand that some of our guests may prefer to travel at a later time.
-The Hawaiian values of kakou (we are all in this together) and ho’okipa (hospitality) are some of our core principals; and if you have an existing reservation with us and prefer to postpone your trip, we will do our best to help you arrange an alternate stay when you feel more comfortable visiting our Hawaiian home.

 BEFORE YOU ARRIVE: